 Are you looking for the best things to do in Ravenna, Italy?
-We spent one week in this incredible Italian city, and we’re sharing all you need to know for your trip, from the 5th century mosaics to our favorite hidden gems.
+We spent one week in the “City of Mosaics,” and we’re sharing all you need to know for your trip.

 Ravenna’s History & 8 UNESCO World Heritage Sites

 Ravenna rose to prominence as the capital of the Western Roman Empire in the early 5th century, strategically chosen due to its defense advantages.

 However, as the Roman Empire collapsed in the late 5th century, Ravenna witnessed a shift in political dynamics when it fell under rule of the Ostrogothic Kingdom.
 This kingdom was led by Theodoric the Great.

 This period witnessed the construction of notable structures, including the grand Mausoleum of Theodoric, which stands as a testament to the Ostrogothic presence in Ravenna.
 The Sant’Apollinare Nuovo church and Arian Baptistry were also built during this time.

 Later in the 6th century, Ravenna experienced another significant shift in power and cultural influence when it became the capital of the Byzantine Empire.
 Emperor Justinian I, sought to reclaim Italy, and conquered Ravenna in the year 540.

 This era saw the construction of several magnificent Byzantine-inspired structures, including the renowned Basilica of San Vitale and the Mausoleum of Galla Placidia.

 These architectural gems display intricate Byzantine mosaics that blend eastern and western artistic styles, showcasing Ravenna’s importance as a cultural center.